github/developer.github.com/content/v3/activity/events/types.md

 Hook name: `create`

 ref\_type
-: **string** - The object that was created: "repository", "branch", or "tag"
+: **string** - The object that was created.
+Can be one of "repository", "branch", or "tag"

 ref